-Truck, HGV or Plant photography is in its nature is a very involved medium of work that brings together many elements to create a final piece of commercial work, from finding the right location to bringing together the lighting and equipment logistics, and not least managing the actual product, the truck, commercial vehicle or indeed the logistics elements of the clients operation.
+Truck, logistics operations and supply chain photography can in its nature be a very involved medium of work that brings together many elements to create a final piece of commercial work for a client project through to delivery.
+From finding the right location or securing the right studio that can handle a specialised or large vehicle, to bringing together the logistics and not least managing the actual product, the truck, commercial vehicle or indeed the elements of the client's operation.

 Location shooting can often play a large part of a client shoot and this may well be within their own depot or operational facilities, or indeed in the case of dynamic moving photography of the vehicles being required we often will often use a dedicated test facility such as MIRA.
 This type of facility has the space and road size to allow differing permutations of shots that could involve a full tractor trailer unit truck or indeed sometimes multiple units in formation.
 We have gained valuable experience over the years in these situations dealing with safety assessments and such like for the test facilities to meet their own safety requirements and we are, as you would expect, fully insured and work professionally at all times ensuring safety on such shoots is paramount and considered at all times.

 Tim has worked at many of these such facilities over the years and so has a very good level of experience and knowledge of both the track facilities and the potential in each area, thus saving time and allowing us minimise client costs.